 The name of your mobile app is the first fundamental decision you need to make in order to get a step closer to success.
 It should be unique, easy to remember, and easy to say.
 To make it catchy, try to limit the length to 12-14 characters.
 Otherwise, users won’t even try to remember the name.

-If possible, include important keywords describing the application in the name.
+If possible, include important keywords describing the app in the name.
 You also need to keep in mind the language of your target audience: if future users are from English-speaking countries or from around the globe, then choose an English name; if your potential audience is Russia and the CIS, then choose a Russian name.

 The icon you (or designer) draw for your mobile app should be attractive.
 It will also serve as the logo that users will associate with your brand.
 Make the icon a bit flashy and bright so it stands out from the thousands of others competing for the attention of those visiting Google Play and the App Store.